-Infant growth is measured in a number of ways.
-Height (length) and weight, for instance, are common measures used by your doctor to determine if your infant is growing normally.
+Your doctor can measure your baby’s growth in a number of ways.
+For example, your doctor will check your baby’s height or length and their weight to learn if they’re growing normally.
 Another measure of infant growth is head circumference, or the size of your baby’s head.
-Measurement of your baby’s head size is important because it indicates that your baby’s brain is growing properly.
-If your baby’s brain is not growing properly, he or she may have a condition known as microcephaly.
+It’s important because it can indicate how well their brain is growing.
+If your baby’s brain isn’t growing properly, they may have a condition known as microcephaly.

-Microcephaly is a condition in which your baby’s head is smaller than that of other babies of the same age and gender.
-This condition may be present when your baby is born, or it may develop in the first two years of life.
+Microcephaly is a condition in which your baby’s head is smaller than those of other children of the same age and gender.
+This condition may be present when your baby is born.
+It may also develop in the first two years of their life.
 It has no cure.
-Early diagnosis and treatment, however, can improve the outlook for your child.
+Early diagnosis and treatment, however, can improve your child’s outlook.

 This condition is caused by abnormal brain development.
-Abnormal brain development can occur while the fetus is still in the womb or it can occur in infancy.
+Abnormal brain development can occur while your child is still in the womb or during infancy.
 Genetic conditions can also contribute to the development of microcephaly.